Long-Term Care Annuity Products

 Immediate Annuity

-With an immediate annuity, you make a one-time lump-sum payment to an insurance company in exchange for regular income payments, which typically begin within a month.
-You can choose to receive payments for the rest of your life or for a fixed period, such as five or ten years, depending on the terms of the contract.
+With an immediate annuity, you pay a one-time premium to an insurance company in exchange for regular income that typically begin within 30 days.
+You can choose payments for life or for a set term, depending on the contract.

 Deferred Annuity

-Suggestions for the carrier best suited to your situation and goals
+Identifying the carrier best matched to your goals

 image